interfacerproject/zenflows-osh/README.md

 ## Bulding and executing

-You may either choose build from source, build and use the Docker image, or just use the pre-built Docker image on https://ghcr.io/interfacerproject/zenflows-osh.
+You may either choose to build from source, build and use the Docker image, or just use the pre-built Docker image on https://ghcr.io/interfacerproject/zenflows-osh.